Another Vertical View: A Hierarchical Network for Heterogeneous Trajectory Prediction via Spectrums: Introduction

-One natural thought is that different transforms could be used before the model implementing to make the network available to learn agents' behaviors from spectrums at different scales.
-Unfortunately, these transforms have not been directly employed to \emph{model and predict trajectories} in this task.
-Inspired by the successful use of these transforms, we try to employ the Discrete Fourier Transform (DFT) and the Haar Wavelet to obtain trajectory spectrums to capture agents' detailed motion preferences at different frequency scales.
+One natural thought is that transforms could be used before the model implementing to learn agents' behaviors at different scales via spectrums hierarchically.
+Considering the properties of transforms, to model a single trajectory-dimension, we employ Discrete Fourier Transform and Discrete Haar Transform to get the corresponding time-frequency joint representation, \IE, trajectory spectrums, to capture agents' detailed motion preferences at different frequency scales, thus better modeling trajectory-dimensions.

-Furthermore, some works have divided trajectory prediction into a two-stage pipeline by considering the contribution of each future step, which we call the ``hierarchical prediction'' strategy.
-Similar to our intuitive perceptions, each time step in the observed trajectory does not equally contribute to predicting future trajectories.
-Interestingly, Becker \ETAL\cite{becker2018red} conduct a series of experiments to show that the latest two steps contribute to the prediction for a surprising 88.3\%.
-Similarly, Monti \ETAL\cite{monti2022many} find that while earlier steps exert an (albeit small) influence, subsequent states provide a higher contribution.
-In short, the destinations may play significant roles when forecasting.
-Recently, a series of end-points-based methods \cite{mangalam2020not,mangalam2020s,tran2021goal} have been proposed that first predict agents' destinations and then interpolate the complete trajectories under the chosen destinations.
-Corresponding to these waypoints and destinations, the low-frequency portions in trajectories could reflect agents' motion trends and the high-frequency portions as agents' detailed interactions, as shown in \FIG{fig_intro_hp}.

-Inspired by these hierarchical approaches, a natural thought is to hierarchically predict agents' trajectories on different \emph{frequency scales}, including \emph{Global Plannings} and \emph{Interactive Preferences}.
-Forecasting trajectories hierarchically via spectrums could better describe the multi-scale characteristics due to the flexibility of the splitting based on different frequency components in the spectrum without specifying waypoints and destinations.

-~\\\textbf{Two-factor Fusion.} To cope with the frequency response and heterogeneity of trajectories, a natural idea is to use a specific structure to combine and fuse these two factors when forecasting trajectories.
-Specifically, these two factors are almost independent.
-They are in a ``vertical'' state, \IE, each of the two factors describes different aspects of agents' motions, even though they may still be related in some way.
-However, most of the previous approaches only consider the frequency response characteristics of the trajectories (including the previous hierarchical approaches in the time domain) but do not pay more attention to the influence of interactions occurring among different dimensions within heterogeneous trajectories.
-Similarly, the different transforms could bring a \emph{vertical view} to analyze trajectories via spectrums but still leave alone the dimension-wise interactions.